|

 message on the thing – Lidl’s were doing cheap beer again.
 The last time they

 did cheap beer I left it too late and they sold out.
-So I didn’t muck about

-and went straight there.
-They were knocking out Bishop’s Finger and Spitfire
+were knocking out Bishop’s Finger and Spitfire at a pound a bottle, which is

-at a pound a bottle, which is rather cheap.
-There wasn’t a lot left when I
+rather cheap.
+There wasn’t a lot left when I arrived, but I took three cases

-arrived, but I took three cases for the upcoming weekend at Teston.
-Thirty
+for the upcoming weekend at Teston.
+Thirty six

-six bottles over four days works out an nine bottles
+bottles over four days works out an nine bottles a day.

-a day.
 That ought to do.

 I’ve also got some amoretto just in case.
-I’m laying off the port – I think I may be developing gout.
-Or
+I’m laying off the port – I think I

-it might just be the arthritis spreading.
+may be developing gout.
+Or it might just be the arthritis spreading.

-then to work.
+And then to work.
 Which was dull.
-You know, I really

-don’t like Mondays.
-Regular readers of this drivel will know I make a point
+You know, I really don’t like Mondays.
+Regular readers of this drivel will

-of not wasting weekends, and so the start of the dull weekly routine comes
+know I make a point of not wasting weekends, and so the start of the dull

-really hard…
+weekly routine comes really hard…

 |